prgding/java-interview/src/framework/springcloud.md

 14. Open URL: `http://127.0.0.1:8848/nacos`, username/password is the same `nacos`.
 Go to `ServiceManagement/Service List`, we will find these two application.

 15. Then we can access `http://127.0.0.1:8001/one`, result will be `"From oneApp"`, means that the application is running fine.
 Then we access `http://127.0.0.1:8001/two`, we can see the message from the other application, it means that the remote call is successful.

+## How to use connection pool?

+1. One way is that adding `feign-okhttp` dependency to caller's pom.xml.
+2. Add config `spring.cloud.openfeign.okhttp.enabled=true` to `oneApp`
+3. Check:
+    1. Add breakpoint to `execute()` in `FeignBlockingLoadBalancerClient.java`
+    2. Access feign controller, wait for IDEA to run to breakpoint, see `this -> delegate`, will find something about okhttp.

+## Extract feign api(A better implementation)

+1. New Submodule of `cloud-study`